5t3ph/moderncss-dot-dev/src/posts/generating-font-size-css-rules-and-creating-a-fluid-type-scale.md

 date: 2020-05-28
 ---

-> _This is the twelfth post in a series examining modern CSS solutions to problems I've been solving over the last 13+ years of being a frontend developer_.

 Let's take the mystery out of sizing type.
 Typography is both foundational to any stylesheet and the quickest way to elevate an otherwise minimal layout from drab to fab.
 If you're looking for type design theory or how to select a font, that's outside the scope of this article.
 The goal for today is to give you a foundation for developing essential type styles in CSS, and terms to use if you wish to explore any topics deeper.

 This episode covers: